I Want You (Marvin Gaye song): Reception

 Released a day before Marvin's 37th birthday in 1976, the single came a month after its aptly named parent album.
 It gained success on both the Billboard Hot 100 and Hot Soul Singles chart, it became the singer's twelfth million-selling single with Motown, eventually peaking at number fifteen on the Hot 100 and number one on the R&B chart.
 The single's light disco/soul approach helped the song gain a club audience after it was combined with the album's second single, "After the Dance," and peaked at number ten on the Billboard Hot Dance/Club Play chart – Gaye's first single to make it.
-Eventually the song would help its album sell over a million copies.
-Gaye would also be nominated for a Grammy Award for Best R&B Male Vocal Performance.
+Eventually the song would help its album sell over a million copies, and was later certified Gold by the RIAA.
+Gaye would also be nominated for a Grammy Award for Best R&B Male Vocal Performance, losing to Stevie Wonder's "I Wish" — the second time in three years that Wonder had beaten Gaye in that category, after Wonder's "Superstition" defeated Gaye's "Let's Get It On" in 1974.

 As stated by Record World, the song "features a seductive vocal that massages a chunky trance-like rhythm" and has an "appropriately lush arrangement."